 8. Exerpeutic 400XL

-Don’t think a recumbent bike is the lazy way of doing things!
-You can get a superb leg workout even though you aren’t positioned quite like on a normal bike.
+Recumbent bikes are often a more comfortable option for people dealing with back or shoulder pain.
+You still get a superb leg workout, even though you aren’t positioned quite like on a normal bike.

 This unusual-looking little bike is the perfect foldable recumbent bike.
 The backrest is a good size and will offer solid support.